markstory/go-consumer/README.md

 ## Signals

-GoConsumer handles SIGKILL and SIGQUIT.
-In both cases the process will be terminated once the client buffers have drained and message processing is complete.
+GoConsumer handles SIGINT, SIGTERM and SIGQUIT.
+In all cases the it attempts to shutdown the AMQP connection and finish consuming any buffered messages.